serverfarmer/heartbeat-linux/README.md

 - mounted LUKS encrypted drives (or just any device mapped based)
 - custom conditions defined per monitored host

-Heartbeat can work with any monitoring/alerting system, that supports http(s) keyword monitoring:
+Heartbeat can work with any monitoring/alerting system, that supports http(s) keyword monitoring, including:
 - public: StatusCake, Uptimerobot, Pingdom etc.
 - local: Nagios, Icinga, Zabbix, PRTG etc.

-# Installation
+## Installation

 Heartbeat can be installed in 2 modes: with or without Server Farmer.